PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 ## Alerts:

-This section is a copy of [discussion](https://github.com/orgs/community/discussions/16925) of these features when they were first introduced to GFM.
+This section is a copy of [a discussion](https://github.com/orgs/community/discussions/16925) of these features when they were first introduced to GFM.

 Alerts are an extension of Markdown used to emphasize critical information.
 On GitHub, they are displayed with distinctive colors and icons to indicate the importance of the content.
+Use the "note" alert for important details that might escape observation if someone is skimming the document, use the "important" alert to describe things that _must_ or must _not_ be done in order to succeed in the documented task, and use the "warning" alert to highlight potential risks.

 **An example of all three types:**
 ```markdown